Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Implementation of the Boundary Element Method for wall-attached bubbles

 To accurately evolve grid points and their associated potentials over time, we apply a four-stage Runge–Kutta scheme coupled with an adaptive time-stepping discretisation method.
 Each simulation begins with a cut geodesic icosahedron of radius $R_0$, positioned at a height of $-R_0\cos{\alpha}$ below the wall, with all initial potential values set to zero.
+The triangle mesh typically comprises several thousand elements.
 After a number of time steps, the mesh quality is recalibrated using standard methods described in \cite{Botsch:2010a},~section~6.5.3.
 These methods include vertex relaxation, edge flipping, and the splitting or collapsing of edges based on a specified target edge length.
 In our approach, this target length is determined locally, taking into account both the local curvature and potential gradient.
 To prevent abrupt changes in the target edge length between time steps, we apply a moving time-average for the target length.